-My friend Jaime Morrow and her sister Erin Funk created the WHAT’S UP WEDNESDAY meme.
+The lovelies Jaime Morrow and Erin Funk came up with the WHAT’S UP WEDNESDAY meme.
 Here’s Jaime’s explanation about it: “It’s similar in some respects to the Currently… post, but it’s been whittled down to only four headings to make it quicker and more manageable on a weekly basis.
 You’re invited to join us if you’re looking for something to blog about, a way to let your blog friends know what’s been going on with you.”

 WHAT I’M READING